andskur/Runatal/README.md

 ## Usage 📖

 After launching the app, you will see a list of runes.
 Select a rune to view its details.
 You can also change the translation language in the settings.

+For iOS and iPad users, the custom keyboard can be enabled in the keyboard settings of your device.

 ## Code Structure 🏗️